What are immunomodulators?

 Azathioprine and 6-mercaptopurine

-Adverse effects of azathioprine and 6-mercaptopurine can include nausea, allergic reactions, acute pancreatitis (inflammation of the pancreas), hepatitis (inflammation of the liver), increased risk of infection, malignancy, and myelosuppression (bone marrow suppression).
+Adverse effects of azathioprine and 6-mercaptopurine can include nausea, allergic reactions, acute pancreatitis (inflammation of the pancreas), hepatitis (inflammation of the liver), increased risk of infection, malignancy (small but increased long-term risk of developing lymphoma and non-melanoma skin cancer), and myelosuppression (bone marrow suppression).

 Bone marrow is where blood cells are made, and suppression of bone marrow means fewer white blood cells, red blood cells, or blood clotting cells in the body.
 As bone marrow suppression can happen anytime during therapy, patients are recommended to have regular blood tests to check for leucopenia, which is a reduction of white blood cells.